navasmontilla/CAELUM/README.md

 - ```main.c```: this is the main *c file of the program.
 - ```/lib```: this folder contains the libraries called in ```main.c```, including *.h and *.c files.
 - ```/python```: this folder contains some python scripts for automated testing and simulation setup.
+- ```/case```: this folder contains the data for the simulation of a test case.

+Further details about each of the files are given below.

 ## Automated test